 Pramila Ghimire – Assistant Director

-Pramila is Nirmala’s eldest daughter and considers herself a big sister to all of the children.
-She lives nearby with her husband and son and comes to Aishworya every day to take care of the children.
-Pramila is responsible for administration and looking after our volunteers; making sure they’re comfortable and happy, and helping to put their skills to the best possible use for the children.
+Pramila is Nirmala’s daughter and considers herself a big sister to the children.
+She lives nearby with her husband and son and comes every day to take care of the children.
+Pramila’s also responsible for administration and looking after our volunteers.

 Pramod Ghimire – Primary Support

 Pramod is Nirmala’s son.
-He assists in the day-to-day running of Aishworya and supervises the children – in particular the older boys, who see him as both a companion and role model.
-Pramod often does work outside Aishworya but he is always on hand to support the children and staff.
+He assists in the day-to-day running of Aishworya and supervises the children – in particular the older boys, who see him as a companion and role model.
+Pramod works outside Aishworya but is always on hand to support.

 Dr Mohatra – Medical Suppport

 Children often arrive at Aishworya having never been to school before.
-The older they are, the harder it is for them to catch up to the other kids in their class.
-Vikram Sir very kindly comes into Aishworya to teach these older children the basics so they can go to school with more confidence.
+The older they are, the harder it is to catch up to kids in their class.
+Vikram Sir very kindly teaches them the basics so they can go to school with more confidence.

 Extra Support and Assistance:

-Barun Khadka, Bina Khadgi, Sushma Aryal, Mina Timalsina, Rina Khadka, and Tej Bahadur Dangi
+Barun Khadka, Bina Khadgi, Rina Khadka, Shamjana Thapaliya and Tej Bahadur Dangi

 A house full of children needs constant attention.
-We have several volunteers who live in Kathmandu and come by as often as they can to help with cooking, tidying, cleaning, washing, dressing and generally providing the care and attention needed to make Aishworya a safe, warm and loving home.
+We have several volunteers who live nearby and come as often as they can to help around the house.
 The children love them very much and we couldn’t do without them!

 Rose Bernstein (Rekha) – UK Treasurer & Donations Coordinator

-Marina first volunteered with Aishworya in 2007 and now supports us by managing administration and donations that come through the UK or online through PayPal.
-Rekha is Marina’s Nepali name.
+Rose first volunteered with Aishworya in 2007 and now supports us by managing administration and donations that come through the UK or PayPal.
+‘Rekha’ is Rose’s Nepali name.

 “I have amazing memories of my time in Nepal, particularly of reading with the children and taking them out on trips to the cinema and the park.
 Having been there myself also means I can be completely committed to Aishworya because I know first-hand just how fantastic it is, and how well the children are looked after by Aama, Pramila, and the rest of the staff, friends and volunteers in Kathmandu.”